About This Course

 - Access: Science/Environmental-based Access course

-- BTEC National/Extended Diploma in relevant subject (e.g. Countryside Management, Applied Science, Forestry & Arboriculture, or Animal Management: MMM - DDM
+- BTEC National Extended Diploma: MMM-DDM in a relevant subject (e.g. Countryside Management, Applied Science, Forestry & Arboriculture, or Animal Management)**

-- City & Guilds Advanced Technical Extended Diploma (1080) in a relevant area (e.g. Countryside Management, Animal Management, Forestry & Arboriculture, Land & Wildlife Management)** or equivalent: MMM-DDM
+- City & Guilds Advanced Technical Extended Diploma (1080): MMM-DDM in a relevant subject (e.g. Countryside Management, Forestry & Arboriculture, Land & Wildlife Management)**

 - Cambridge Technical Extended Diploma in Applied Science or Laboratory Skills**: MMM-DDM